 I am on a cauliflower kick this week.
-Cauliflower rice, cauliflower biscuits…I just want to clarify something – I’m fully aware that these are not real biscuits.
-And so isn’t Cauliflower Crust Pizza really a pizza and Cauliflower Breadsticks aren’t actual breadsticks.
+Thai cauliflower rice, cauliflower biscuits…I just want to clarify something – I’m fully aware that these are not real biscuits.
+And so isn’t cauliflower pizza crust recipe really a pizza and cauliflower breadsticks aren’t actual breadsticks.
 2015 is an era of everything mock and limited – cashew and cauliflower sauce instead of a dairy sauce, “gluten free” frozen peas and muffins made with 3 ingredients.
 Some substitutes I can take and some…Honestly, I find some things weird…Like, zucchini noodles with sun dried tomatoes cashew sauce, goat cheese, pistachios and pomegranates…Seriously?!
 How about some protein powder in the sauce “for an extra protein boost”?!
 I can’t even look at it, even if it is paleo, gluten free, sugar free, low carb, high protein and skinny.
 Not to mention eye hurting Pinterest collages a length of a ruler with 3 identical pictures and titles for dummies.

 So, I’m not going to pretend these Cauliflower Biscuits have a light airy fluffy texture and taste like a real thing.
 The day I do that, I will shut down this blog because that is so fake and I can’t stand fake which is so 2015…Both in blogging and life.
 Here, I said it.
 I know I’m not the only one thinking that but might be the only one saying it out loud…I hope I didn’t hurt anyone’s feelings.
 I used to hear that often but now I don’t.
 Life is normal again.
 It is important to be true to yourself, I think…